-Students are required to attend at least 10 recitals or events each semester.
+Students are required to attend a chosen number of Music Hours, Recitals and Concerts each semester.
 Some recitals may be required by your private instructor.
 Failure to attend a required recital may affect your grade.
+The total number of these events to attend will be announced at the beginning of each semester.